timescale/docs/use-timescale/migration/index.md

 # Migrate your data to Timescale

-You can migrate data from another database into Timescale using the PostgreSQL `pg_dump` and `pg_restore` commands.
+You can migrate data from another database into Timescale [using the PostgreSQL `pg_dump` and `pg_restore` commands][pg-migrate].
 You can also use these tools to migrate your data from Managed Service for TimescaleDB, from a self-hosted Timescale instance, or from another PostgreSQL database, including Amazon RDS.